pingcap/tidb-operator/docs/backup-restore.md

 By default, the backup uses PV to store the backup data.
 You can also store the backup data to [Google Cloud Storage](https://cloud.google.com/storage/) bucket or [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/) by changing the configuration.
 This way the PV temporarily stores backup data before it is placed in object storage.
 Refer to [TiDB cluster Backup configuration](./references/tidb-backup-configuration.md) for full configuration guide of backup and restore.

-You can either setup a scheduled full backup or take a full backup in ad-hoc manner.
+You can either set up a scheduled full backup or take a full backup in an ad-hoc manner.

 ### Scheduled full backup